 It’s always best to check with your airline on rules pertaining to strollers as they may vary from one airline to the next.
 You need to know which sizes/weights of strollers you must check at the ticket counter and which you can check at the gate so you can plan accordingly.

 When deciding which stroller to bring on your trip, you need to consider several factors, such as where you are going and what activities you have planned.
-If you’re planning a lot of walking and hiking, for example, you might really want the heavier, more comfortable and supportive stroller for your child, like the Mamas & Papas Urbo2 or the Bugaboo Donkey2 Mono Complete.
+If you’re planning a lot of walking and hiking, for example, you might really want the heavier, more comfortable and supportive stroller for your child, like the Bugaboo Donkey2 Mono Complete.
 On the other hand, convenience may be more important to you, and a lightweight stroller that is easy to open and close, lift, and stow might serve you better when traveling.

 As a side note on convenience, make sure to show up early enough to take advantage of pre-boarding procedures, where families with children are allowed to board early.
 This gives you time to gate check or stow your stroller and get your family situated before the flight is packed with people.